ugoproto/ugo_py_doc/docs/Learn Python the Hard Way.md

     3 I wish you a good day.

-## Exercise 21, Functions Can Return Something or not...
+# Exercise 21, Functions Can Return Something or not...

-~ integer, float, int, coerce, digit, string, raw~
+<sub>integer, float, int, coerce, digit, string, raw</sub>

 - `%r` for raw.
 - `%d` for digit.